bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-03-existing-policy-quoting.md

 - Design of each step in quoting process, including flow diagrams
 - Overview of business features in each step in quoting process

-My contributions during the development phase consisted of writing or co-writing the following with a team of two other developers:
+My contributions during the development phase consisted of writing or co-writing:

 - System-level models and controllers
 - Preprocessor that gathers: